erduotong/nuitka-doc-zh/docs/--help.md

 ```
 Force standard output of the program to go to this location.
 Useful for
 programs with disabled console and programs using the Windows Services Plugin of
 Nuitka commercial.
-Defaults to not active, use e.g. '%PROGRAM_BASE%.out.txt',
+Defaults to not active, use e.g. '{PROGRAM_BASE}.out.txt',
 i.e. file near your program, check User Manual for full list of available
 values.
 ```